 Students can earn their diploma to become a pharmacy technician in as little as 9 months.

-Our admissions advisors and financial aid advisors are here to support you.
-They can help you figure out the pharmacy technician school cost and help you explore financial aid options.
+Our admissions and financial aid advisors are here to support you.
+They can help you break down the pharmacy technician school cost and help you explore financial aid options.

 To learn more about ACC’s Pharmacy Technician program cost, access our tuition info.